scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

    F = ma

 determines the velocity time series.
-The pressure from the EOS times the area of the barrel cross section is the force.
+The product of the pressure from the EOS and the area of the barrel cross section is the force.

 .. figure:: gun.pdf